Boiarshinov/english/comparison.md

 - far -> farther -> farthest
 - far -> further -> furthest

+`Further` can be used as the adjective as well as the adverb.
+> Adjective: For further information, see the secretary.
+> Adverb: His house is further away from the bus stop than mine.

 ---
 ## Special comparisons
 - `as <smth> as`
+- `not so <smth> as`
+- `less <smth> than`
 - `prefer <-ing> to <-ing>`
 - `would prefer to <inf> rather than <inf>`

 > Russian corruption is as high as corruption in Eritrea.
+> Playing games is not so enjoying as watching gameplay videos.
+> Anton is less stretched as Sergey.
 > I prefer drinking beer to drinking wine.
 > I would prefer to die rather than kill another people.